 Surgery may be an option for some people.
-Surgery does not cure Parkinson’s disease, but may help ease symptoms.
+Surgery does not cure Parkinson disease, but it may help ease symptoms.
 Types of surgery include:

-If you take medicines for Parkinson's disease, tell your health care provider about any side effects, which may include:
+If you take medicines for Parkinson disease, tell your health care provider about any side effects, which may include:

 Also call your health care provider if the condition gets worse and home care is no longer possible.

 American Parkinson Disease Association.
 Be independent: a guide for people with Parkinson disease.
 Staten Island, NY: American Parkinson Disease Association, Inc. 2009.
-Accessed September 26, 2013.
+Accessed July 27, 2014.

 Jankovic J. Movement disorders.
 In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
 Bradley's Neurology in Clinical Practice.
 6th ed.
-Philadelphia, Pa: Elsevier Saunders; 2012:chap 71.
+Philadelphia, PA: Saunders Elsevier; 2012:chap 71.